 Just e-mail pitches to Orange Coast staff:

-If your idea involves food, fashion, or home design, e-mail it to:
+If your idea involves food or fashion, e-mail it to:

 You also may send query letters to us at 3701 Birch Street, Suite 100, Newport Beach, 92660, though response time for mailed submissions can be slower.
 In all cases, we will try to get back to you as promptly as possible.
 Manuscripts and photographs will be handled with care, but the magazine assumes no responsibility.
 Unsolicited material will not be returned unless accompanied by return postage and envelope.